 Finding mac apps that are actually useful is an adventure.
 There are so many options out there claiming amazing things, that it become difficult to identify the ones that are worthwhile to keep.
 In this post I’ll talk about some of my favorite apps that I use on macOS.

 A majority of my communication is on Facebook Messenger.
-With no official macOS app (yet!), I have been searching high and low for a client that will allow me to always have Messenger open as an application on my computer.
+With the official macOS app being so poorly built, I have been searching high and low for a client that will allow me to always have Messenger open as an application on my computer.
 Caprine is the perfect desktop application for Facebook Messenger.
 An amazing feature is its privacy settings, which allow you to block read receipts and typing indicators.
 This means that you can read messages without letting know the other person know that you have read them.
 In addition, its UI design fits perfectly within macOS.

 As a student, there are a million different alternatives to what cloud storage provider I can use, like Google Docs, Box, or even Microsoft OneDrive.
 However, the one that I have settled on is Dropbox - it is now my go-to for everything file related, from backup to file sharing.